pydemull/activAnalyzer/joss/paper.md

 ---
 title: 'activAnalyzer: An app to analyze ActiGraph accelerometer data and to implement the use of the PROactive Physical Activity in COPD instruments'
 tags:
-  - R
   - physical activity
   - sedentary behaviour
   - accelerometer
-  - PROactive questionnaires
+  - actigraph
   - COPD
+  - PROactive instruments
+  - R
+  - Shiny
 authors:
   - name: Pierre-Yves de Müllenheim
     orcid: 0000-0001-9157-7371